 Whether you’re looking to move to Geneva, Vaud or a neighbouring area in France, there are many scenic places in the area to settle into life in Switzerland.

 Living in Geneva

 The area of the Geneva district is only 282 km2.
 It is an enclosed land encircled by France.
 It lies south of the Department of the Ain, and north of the Department of the Haute-Savoie.
-The frontier is 107.5km long, of which 103km is with France, and only 4.5km with the rest of Switzerland, made up of a small area of land linking Geneva to the Canton of Vaud.
+The frontier is 107.5km long, of which 103km is with France, and only 4.5km with the rest of Switzerland made up of a small area of land linking Geneva to the Canton of Vaud.
 Celigny is made up of 2 small enclaves within the Canton of Vaud but belongs to Geneva.

-Geneva was the most heavily populated of the Swiss towns until 1870.
+Geneva was the most heavily populated in the Swiss towns until 1870.
 Zurich has a larger population, and a recent survey showed that Geneva now outnumbers Basel by a few thousand and is well ahead of Bern and Lausanne.